UW-COSC-2030-SP-2018/project-2-jklebba/README.md

 I have provided links in the comments to the places I got help from.

-Also special thanks to Dr. Borowczak for assisting me with this projec.
+Also special thanks to Dr. Borowczak for assisting me with this project.